Prohibited Student Conduct (132M-125-035)

 - Marijuana.
-The use, possession, delivery, sale, or being visibly under the influence or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form.
-While state law permits the recreational use of marijuana, federal federal law prohibits such use on college premises or in connection with college activities.
+The use, possession, delivery, sale, or being visibly under the influence of marijuana or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form.
+While state law permits the recreational use of marijuana, federal law prohibits such use on college premises or in connection with college activities.

 - Drugs.
 The use, possession, delivery, sale, or being under the influence of any legend in chapter 69.41 RCW, or any other controlled substance under chapter 69.50 RCW, except